plengqui/SportidentTinymesh/README.md

 About 10 radio units including antennas can be carried in a backpack and easily deployed by one person with very limited technical knowledge.
 # Technologies used
 ## Tinymesh
-The radio units communicate using a tried and tested mesh radio protocol from Radiocrafts called Tinymesh.
+The radio units communicate using a widely used and well supported mesh radio protocol from Radiocrafts called Tinymesh.
 They use the 169 MHz band, which implies wavelengths of almost 2 meters.
 Thus they have very good propagation even through dense and wet forest.
 Distances of over 1 km per hop have been tested with continuous operation.
 Tinymesh is a self-configuring, self-healing, monitorable mesh technology, implemented in a small surface-mounted component containing both transceiver and protocol logic.
 ## Sportident Short Range Radio (SRR)
 The Sportident units at the control are SRR stations, which communicate with the radio unit via a proprietary Sportident radio protocol on the 2,4 GHz band.